profstein/collections-example-inclass/src/index.md

 tags: navItem
 ---

 This is the home page.
-Replace this with your text.
+Click on Blog to see the blog.